Already using RockWallet? Move your assets to the new app →

 During these times, users can use ETH gas fee trackers to monitor real-time gas prices and choose the best moments to transact, minimizing costs.

-2. Transaction Complexity
+2. Transaction complexity

 Not all Ethereum transactions are created equal.
 Each transaction requires a different amount of computational work, measured in gas units, depending on its complexity.
 For instance, simple ETH transfers require far less gas than more complex transactions like executing smart contracts or minting NFTs.